 Once I graduated from SVSU in 2013, I, like many other recent graduates, felt intimidated and confused with the immeasurable number of options out in the “real world.”
 I felt the need to take a break and moved up to the beautiful town of Harbor Springs, Mich., where I began seasonal employment at both a golf course and a ski resort.

 Despite working full-time, I continued to seek out writing opportunities and held three different freelance writing jobs while up there.
 Although I loved the area and had met some amazing people, I knew I had to do something more in order to find the fulfillment I was looking for.

 I began talking with HMA’s vice president/general manager, Abbie S. Fink during the summer of 2016.
 After a few months of correspondence, I was offered a paid internship at HMA.
 I made the road-trip down to the Valley in November and the rest is history!

-The three months of my internship were a whirlwind, to say the least.
-Each day is different and presents a unique set of challenges that this greenhorn is continuously adapting to.
-But that is essentially the name of the PR game.
-The work continues to be challenging but in a way that propels me forward, inspiring me to set higher goals for myself.
+Since becoming a full-time member of the HMA team in February 2017, the work continues to be challenging but in a way that propels me forward, inspiring me to set higher goals for myself.
 Moreover, I have the privilege of working with a one-of-a-kind team that is as welcoming as they are supportive.

 In my leisure time, I like to put on my explorer cap and tour the area.
 I’ve found that I have taken a liking to hiking, which has now become a necessity considering my recent fixation with trying all of the restaurants in the Phoenix/Scottsdale area.
 Apart from that, I’m simply enjoying the sunshine and that I’m able to run outside in the middle of winter!